k8snetworkplumbingwg/multus-cni/README.md

 ------------ | -------------
 lo | loopback
 eth0@if41 | Flannel network tap interface
-net0 | VF assigned to the container by [SR_IOV CNI](https://github.com/Intel-Corp/sriov-cni) plugin
-net1 | ptp localhost interface
+net0 | VF assigned to the container by [SR-IOV CNI](https://github.com/Intel-Corp/sriov-cni) plugin net1 | ptp localhost interface

 ### Contacts
-For any questions about Multus CNI, please reach out on github issue or feel free to contact the developer @kural and @dmzoneill in our [Intel-Corp Slack](https://intel-corp.herokuapp.com/)
+For any questions about Multus CNI, please reach out on github issue or feel free to contact the developer @kural in our [Intel-Corp Slack](https://intel-corp.herokuapp.com/)